Bl4ky113/GoLang-Curso-Profesional/notes.md

 - 07/23/2023 Common, we can do it
 - 07/24/2023 Let's go!!!
 - 07/25/2023 Still going strong.
 4 days in a row
+- 07/26/2023 Common, we can do it!!!
+5 days in a row!!!
+Let's get the full week
+- 08/01/2023 FUCK.
+Well anyways, before I enter the Nacho in a proper manner, I WANT THIS DONE
+- 08/03/2023 IT'S NOT OVER YET I PROMISE

 ## Que es GO?